-For the 2018 and 2019 program years, the City Council approved two CDBG capital projects: the ongoing Sound Generations Minor Home Repair program and a Housing Set Aside.
+For the 2018 and 2019 program years, the City Council approved two Community Development Block Grant (CDBG) capital projects: the ongoing Sound Generations Minor Home Repair program and a Housing Set Aside.
 The goal of the Housing Set Aside was to reserve funds for future use in support of the development of to be determined affordable housing projects.
-The table below shows the amounts that were allocated to the Housing Set Aside for 2018 and 2019.
+In 2018, \$52,735 was allocated to the Housing Set Aside, and in 2019, \$116,081 was allocated.
 Additionally, the City has \$32,062 in recaptured major home repair loans available to allocate to a capital project.
 Together with the 2018 and 2019 funds, this totals \$200,878 in CDBG capital funds available.